yyrichy/scheduleit/README.md

 # Notes for team

 ## Done/Mostly Working
-- [x] Create a vector database system to store and search through course information
+- Create a vector database system to store and search through course information
-- [x] Implement a search function that returns relevant courses based on user queries
+- Implement a search function that returns relevant courses based on user queries
-- [x] Create a user-friendly web interface for course search

-## Issues
+## Issues/To Do
+- User adding already taken classes
+- User adding currently planned classes
+- UI showing time conflicts and other info
+- Friend schedules

 ## Info